-C. National Co-ordination and Safety
+C National Co-ordination and Safety

-- 9. European experience evidences that government led national co-ordination arrangements should be in place to ensure that an integrated, multi-agency safety, security and service strategy is developed, refined as necessary in the light of experience (good and bad), and implemented effectively at international, national and local level. - 10.
-This imperative is especially important in terms of public safety which must always be accorded the highest priority at any event, inside and outside of stadia. - 11.
-Whilst primary responsibility for safety at organised events, held inside or outside of stadia, should rest with the event organiser, the role of the national co-ordination arrangements is crucial in providing a clear and unambiguous legislative and regulatory framework which empowers and enables safety personnel to fulfil their obligations effectively.
-It is equally important to oversee effective application of the provisions set out in the framework and to otherwise consider all strategic matters impacting on football-related safety. - 12.
-To that end, a national multi-faceted safety infrastructure should be designed and implemented to ensure that: - the legal, regulatory and administrative framework provides clarity on the roles and responsibilities of the organiser, stadium safety officers, police, and other emergency services; - the legal, regulatory and administrative framework obliges stadium safety officers (on behalf of the organiser and/or stadium management) to provide a safe stadium environment for all participants and spectators; - effective stadium licensing and safety certification arrangements are in place, applied, monitored and enforced by the competent public authorities; - stadium design, infrastructure and associated safety management arrangements comply with national and international standards and good practices; - stadia provide an inclusive and welcoming environment for all communities and the population generally and incorporate, inter-alia, the provision of appropriate sanitary and refreshment facilities along with good viewing arrangements for all spectators (including children, the elderly and disabled supporters); - stadia safety management arrangements are comprehensive; make provision for effective liaison with the police, emergency services, and other partner agencies and incorporate clear policies and procedures on matters that might impact on crowd behaviour and associated safety and security risks; and - the legal, regulatory and administrative framework provides clarity on respect roles and responsibilities of the municipal authorities, police, other emergency services and the organiser in respect of events held in public places outside of stadia.
+9. European experience evidences that government led national co-ordination arrangements should be in place to ensure that an integrated, multi-agency safety, security and service strategy is developed, refined as necessary in the light of experience (good and bad), and implemented effectively at international, national and local level.

+10. This imperative is especially important in terms of public safety which must always be accorded the highest priority at any event, inside and outside of stadia.

+11. Whilst primary responsibility for safety at organised events, held inside or outside of stadia, should rest with the event organiser, the circumstances may vary significantly in terms of stadium ownership and event organisation.
+In organising an event in a venue which the organiser neither owns nor operates, it is not possible to 'parachute' a safety and security management structure into the venue for a one-off event.
+In such circumstances, the role of the organiser should be to ensure that the venue has in place a stadium safety certificate issued by an independent public authority and an in-situ safety and security structure and personnel, notably a stadium safety officer.
+The role of a government-led national co-ordination arrangements is therefore crucial in providing a clear and unambiguous legislative and regulatory framework which empowers and enables the event organiser and stadium authorities alike to fulfil their obligations effectively.
+It is equally important for national co-ordination to oversee effective application of the provisions set out in the framework and to otherwise consider all strategic matters impacting on football-related safety.

+12. To that end, a national multi-faceted safety infrastructure should be designed and implemented to ensure that:

+- the legal, regulatory and administrative framework provides clarity on the roles and responsibilities of the event organiser, stadium safety management, police, and other emergency services; - the legal, regulatory and administrative framework obliges the designated stadium safety officer (on behalf of the organiser, club and/or stadium management) to provide a safe stadium environment for all participants and spectators; - effective stadium licensing and safety certification arrangements are in place, applied, monitored and enforced by the competent public authorities; - stadium design, infrastructure and associated safety management arrangements comply with national and international standards and good practices; - stadia provide an inclusive and welcoming environment for all communities and the population generally and incorporate, inter-alia, the provision of appropriate sanitary and refreshment facilities along with good viewing arrangements for all spectators (including children, the elderly and disabled supporters); - stadia safety management arrangements are comprehensive; make provision for effective liaison with the police, emergency services, and other partner agencies and incorporate clear policies and procedures on matters that might impact on crowd behaviour and associated safety and security risks; and - the legal, regulatory and administrative framework provides clarity on respect roles and responsibilities of the municipal authorities, police, other emergency services and the organiser in respect of events held in public places outside of stadia.